-Mapped High Quality Isoforms: Alignments mapping isoforms to the reference genome, in BAM and BAI (index) formats.
+• Mapped High Quality Isoforms: Alignments mapping isoforms to the reference genome, in BAM and BAI (index) formats.

-Note: For details on custom PacBio tags added to output BAM files by the Iso-Seq Application, see page 54 of SMRT Tools reference guide (v11.1), or see here for details.
+Note: For details on custom PacBio tags added to output BAM files by the Iso-Seq Application, see page 60 of SMRT Tools reference guide (v13.0), or see here for details.

+Microbial

-Microbial Genome Analysis
+Genome

-Use this application to generate de novo assemblies of small prokaryotic genomes between 1.9-10 Mb and companion plasmids between 2 - 220 kb.
+AnalysisUse this application to generate de novo assemblies of small prokaryotic

+genomes between 1.9-10 Mb and companion plasmids between 2 - 220

+kb.

 This application can optionally include analysis of 6mA and 4mC modified bases and associated DNA sequence motifs.
 (This requires kinetic information.)

-Note: This combines and replaces the Microbial Assembly and Base Modification Analysis applications in the previous release.
+Note: This combines and replaces the Microbial Assembly and Base Modification Analysis applications in previous releases.